-All of the following steps must be undertaken by any student wanting to perform any machining task in the MIE student shop:
+All of the following steps must be undertaken prior to performing any machining task in the MIE student shop:

-- The student must pass a 2-day hands-on introductory machining course called “Basic Machining” (which includes machine shop safety) offered by George Brown College to U of T students.
+- The applicant must pass a 2-day hands-on introductory machining course called “Basic Machining” (which includes machine shop safety) offered by George Brown College to U of T students.
 This course is offered approximately 15 times per year.
-There is a non-refundable fee of $150 for this George Brown course.
-Course descriptions and registration procedures are available here.
+There is a non-refundable fee of $160 for this George Brown course.
+See individual course registration pages on the calendar for course descriptions.

-- The student must pass the MIE on-line general safety course.
-This is a U of T regulation for all students working in any type of MIE laboratory setting.
-To register, please contact email@example.com There is no fee.
+- The applicant must pass the MIE on-line general safety course.
+This is a U of T regulation for all students and researchers working in any type of MIE laboratory setting.
+To register, please contact firstname.lastname@example.org There is no fee.

 - Review the Student Safety Manual, and then review student manuals for proper use of machine tools.

-- Next, the student goes to the student machine shop in MC78 and signs up for a seminar/safety course on operation of our specific machines and shop rules.
-The course will normally be run by one of the two student machine shop supervisors: Keith Hockley or Shawn Miehe.
+- Next, the applicant signs up outside MC78 for a seminar/safety course on operation of our specific machines and shop rules.
+The course will normally be run by one of the two student machine shop supervisors: Jeethendra Anayat or Shawn Miehe.
 Following this seminar, there is a short test.
-There is no fee
+There is no fee.

 Regulations and operational policies for use of the student machine shop:

 - Shop Safety: No person is allowed in the machining area of the MIE shop until a series of safety training initiatives has been completed.
 The student shop machinists have the right to suspend shop access to any person due to safety concerns or misbehavior.
 The machine shop is a work area – only people who are actually machining may gain access.
 Regulations such as no cell-phones, no jewelry, no loose clothing or hair, proper footwear, and safe machining practices are strictly enforced according to the interpretation of the professional supervisors.
 All regulations covered in the safety seminars must be followed at all times.